I’m taking about

 Afro Samurai is actually dubbed by Samuel L Jackson himself!
 For the main character that is.

-In fact he’s part of the reason the anime came to be.
+In fact he’s part of the reason the

 The protagonist is called Afro for short, and is a highly skilled swordsman.